Anaheim Hit-and-Run Accident Lawyers

 - The defendant was driving when the accident happened.

-Elements of California Misdemeanor Hit-and-Run
+Elements Of California Misdemeanor Hit-And-Run

 A California prosecutor must prove the following elements to secure a conviction on a misdemeanor hit-and-run charge.